-If you have been arrested in Woodstock for a DUI from St. Patrick’s Day weekend, we are available to discuss your case anytime, including after hours, weekends, and holidays.
-If you are visiting from out of town, we can appear in Woodstock Municipal Court or Cherokee County State Court on your behalf, so you don’t have to.
+If you have been arrested in Woodstock for a DUI, we are available to discuss your case anytime, including after-hours, weekends, and holidays!
 Call Chestney & Sullivan today: 404.816.8777

 If you have been arrested for a DUI in Woodstock, experienced DUI trial attorneys James “Skip” Sullivan and Bob Chestney are available to discuss your case anytime – including after-hours and weekends!
 Mr. Chestney is Board Certified in DUI Defense by NCDD (National College for DUI Defense) and Mr. Sullivan is a former prosecutor.
 Our experienced Woodstock DUI lawyers offer a free in-office consultation to discuss how we effectively defend your Woodstock DUI charges.
 Call us today at 404.816.8777.

 Woodstock Municipal Court is located at 12453 Highway 92, Woodstock, Georgia 30188.
 It is in the annex building along with the Woodstock Police Department.
 Our Woodstock DUI lawyers appear in Woodstock Municipal Court on a regular basis.
 It is important for Woodstock DUI lawyers to be familiar with this jurisdiction.
-The Chief Judge of the Woodstock Municipal Court is Judge Phillip P. Taylor.
-Associate Judge John S. Morgan may occasionally fill in.
-There is one main solicitor (prosecutor) however, it is not unusual for other part-time prosecutors to assist in that court.
+The Chief Judge of the Woodstock Municipal Court was Judge Phillip P. Taylor, however, Judge Taylor has just been appointed as a Federal immigration judge and stepped down as municipal court judge.
+Judge Robert Tidwell was appointed by the Woodstock City Council as the new Woodstock Municipal Court Chief Judge effective January 6, 2020.
+Associate Judge Luke Mayes may occasionally fill in.
+There is one main solicitor (prosecutor) for Woodstock Municipal Court, Jeff Rusbridge, however, it is not unusual for other part-time prosecutors to assist in that court.

 Woodstock Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there.
 If you want your case to be kept in Woodstock Municipal Court for trial, it will be a “bench trial,” meaning that a judge decides whether the prosecution has met its burden beyond a reasonable doubt rather than a jury.
 Sometimes a “bench trial” is a sound strategy, many times it is not.

 There are many times when a jury trial is the best possible option to avoid a DUI conviction on your Woodstock DUI case.
-Because the Woodstock Municipal Court does not conduct jury trials, your Woodstock DUI case would need to be transferred to Cherokee County State Court.
+Because the Woodstock Municipal Court does not conduct jury trials, your Woodstock DUI case would need to be transferred to Cherokee County State Court, located in the Cherokee County Justice Center.
 Cherokee State Court currently has three state court judges.
-They are: Chief Judge W. Alan Jordan, Judge Allen Dee Morris, and Judge Michelle L. Homier.
-Your case will assigned to one of the three judges once your case is filed with the Cherokee County State Court Clerk’s Office.
+They are Chief Judge W. Alan Jordan, Judge Allen Dee Morris, and Judge Michelle L. Helhoski (formerly Michelle Homier).
+Your case will be assigned to one of the three judges once your case is filed with the Cherokee County State Court Clerk’s Office.
 Todd Hayes is the current elected State Court Solicitor (prosecutor) of Cherokee County.
 The Solicitor General has assistant solicitors that operate in each courtroom.
 Each judge handles their caseloads differently in State Court.
-Because we frequently contest Woodstock DUI cases in Cherokee County State court, we are familiar with the judges and prosecutors who will be handling your Woodstock DUI case.
+Because our Woodstock DUI lawyers frequently contest DUI cases in Cherokee County State court, we are familiar with the judges and prosecutors who will be handling your Woodstock DUI case.

 How our skilled Woodstock DUI lawyers build a successful DUI defense: